Handpull Keg

 How is it different?

 This is the important bit: it's the exact same unfiltered, unpasteurised live beer we put into our casks, made in small batches from our independent brewery in Leith.
-It's exactly the same liquid as in our casks, it's not dispensed via gas pressure and it doesn't go through a chiller.
+It's exactly the same liquid as in our casks, it's not dispensed via gas pressure.
 The difference is that as a keg is a sealed container it allows us to blanket the beer with sterile inert gas (generally CO2 or CO2/N2 mix) as the keg empties - keeping beer-spoiling oxygen and bacteria out and allowing the venue to pour beer in a traditional style for longer.
-We see no philosophical difference between this and the use of cask breathers, approved by CAMRA since 2018.
-We understand it may not be for the purists but we love this product, especially where the alternative is no handpulled beer at all.
+By adding an aspirator into the set up, we ensure CO2 is released and not absorbed into the beer, a solution approved by CAMRA.
 Above all else, it’s important to us at Pilot that our beer reaches your glass in the best condition possible.